Jesse Carrasquedo Jr.

-Jesse Alejandro Carrasquedo Parada (born 27 April 2007) is a Mexican racing driver who is set to compete in the FIA Formula 3 Championship for Van Amersfoort Racing.
-He previously raced in Eurocup-3 for Campos Racing as part of Escudería Telmex.
+Jesse Alejandro Carrasquedo Parada (born 27 April 2007) is a Mexican racing driver set to compete in the Euroformula Open Championship for Team Motopark.
+He is a member of Escudería Telmex and has previously raced in Eurocup-3 for Campos Racing.

 Carrasquedo has been coached throughout his career by Sergio and Antonio Pérez.

 Career

 Karting

 Carrasquedo started karting at the age of five, racing mainly in karting events around Mexico and the USA before making his debut internationally in 2016.
 Making his European debut a year later and under Jonathan Thonon's coaching, Carrasquedo spent six years as a driver for Parolin, during which he most notably finished fifth in the 2020 Rok Cup International Final in the Junior Rok class.